Why Tracking GLP-1 Injection Site Reactions Matters

 Standardize a pain/severity scale before you start.
 For example, 0 = no pain, 5 = moderate, 10 = worst.
 Keep privacy in mind and limit required fields to reduce friction.
 Consistent fields help convert entries into simple charts or summaries later (Doctronic blog).

 Photos help document redness, bruising, or lumps that words cannot fully describe.
 Use consistent lighting and angle for each photo.
 Including a finger or a common object for scale helps later comparison.
-If you worry about privacy, keep images local or choose a tracker that supports secure export.
-When photos aren’t possible, write a short visual description noting color, size, and shape (FamilyTree Primary Care, Doctronic blog).
+If you worry about privacy, keep images local or store them separately and reference them in your tracker notes.
+When photos aren’t practical, write a short visual description noting color, size, and shape (FamilyTree Primary Care, Doctronic blog).

 Adopt a clear rotation method so you avoid repeating the same micro‑area.
 Use a quadrant system or a weekly pattern to advance across the area.
 Proper rotation prevents many site-related skin issues and makes hotspots visible when you review trends.
 Some sources estimate that systematic rotation can prevent the majority of site problems when practiced consistently (Doctronic blog).
+For a planner that suggests your next site, see the Injection Site Rotation Planner.
 Always follow any specific site guidance your clinician gives you.

 Set a short weekly routine to scan the last 7–30 days of entries.
 Look for repeated sites, rising average pain scores, or reactions that last longer than expected.
 Simple visuals help: a 30‑day severity trend line highlights increases, and a body‑location heat‑map shows frequency by area.
 If you see increasing severity, spreading redness, or reactions that do not resolve after several days, prepare notes for your clinician.
 The FAERS study and clinical reviews highlight how trend data can identify safety signals worth discussing with a provider (FAERS safety-signal study (2024), Doctronic blog).

 Before an appointment, create a concise summary of recent entries.
-Include dates, sites, average pain score, worst reactions, and representative photos.
+Include dates, sites, average pain score, worst reactions, and representative images referenced from your notes.
 A structured log lets your clinician see patterns quickly and makes visits more efficient.
-If your tracker does not export directly, prepare a short CSV, PDF, or bullet list and attach one or two representative images.
+If your tracker does not export directly, prepare a short CSV, PDF, or bullet list and attach one or two representative images stored separately.
 Trackers built for GLP-1 routines make this preparation easier and reduce the time you spend assembling notes.

 - Set a reminder to log within 30 minutes of injection.